rtchagas/pingplacepicker/README.md

-# pingplacepicker
+# PING Place Picker

-Ping Is Not Google's Place Picker :)
+Because Ping Is Not Google's Place Picker :)